apache/pdfbox/README.txt

 classes into jar packages.
 See the Maven documentation for all the other available build options.

-There is also an Ant build that you can use to build the same binaries.
-The Ant build can also produce .NET DLLs if you have IKVM.NET
-<http://www.ikvm.net/> installed.
-See the build.xml file in the pdfbox
-subdirectory for details.

 PDFBox is a project of the Apache Software Foundation <http://www.apache.org/>.

 Known Limitations and Problems